NativeScript/mlkit/packages/mlkit-text-recognition/README.md

 ## Use @nativescript/mlkit-text-recognition

-For an example, see [@nativescript/mlkit-core](../mlkit-core#text-recognition).
+For an example, read [Use @nativescript/mlkit-core](../mlkit-core#use-nativescriptmlkit-core) and [Text Recognition](../mlkit-core#text-recognition).

 ## API

 ### TextResult

-The type of the Text Recognition event data.
+The Text Recognition event data type.

 ```ts
 interface TextResult {